Trust-Governed Health Plans for Government Contractors

 Why This Matters in Regulated Contractor Environments

-Fringe compliance tied directly to wage determinations.
+• Fringe benefit compliance tied directly to wage determinations and contract obligations.

-Bona fide benefit validation requirements.
+• Bona fide benefit validation requirements under federal labor standards.

-Audit documentation standards that extend beyond payroll.
+• Audit documentation standards extending beyond payroll administration.

 Nothing appears broken — until pressure is applied.